n301742/TamClone/docs/pdf-processing/zip-code-validation.md

 1. Initialize the service if needed
 2. Normalize the city name for comparison
-3. Determine if the postal code is German (5 digits) or Austrian (4 digits)
-4. Look up the postal code in the appropriate map
+3. Query the database for the ZIP code
-5. If found, compare the provided city with the stored city
+4. If found, compare the provided city with the stored cities
-6. Return validation results including all possible cities for the ZIP code
+5. Return validation results including all possible cities for the ZIP code

 ## External ZIP Validation Service